Javad Shamsi

 London School of Economics

 I am a PhD candidate in Economics at the London School of Economics and a Research Officer at the Institute for Fiscal Studies.
-My research interests lie in applied microeconomics.
-I employ a variety of methods to collect and analyze data, including web scraping, big data analytics, natural language processing, and image processing, to investigate diverse economic questions.
-I am currently investigating the impact of digital technology on the entrepreneurial landscape in the food industry.
+My research interests lie in applied microeconomics, studying questions in labor markets, entrepreneurship, innovation, and political economy.
+To explore these questions, I combine causal inference methods with tools from big data analytics, machine learning, large language models, natural language processing, image analysis, and web scraping.

 I will be on the academic job market in the 2024/25 cycle.